-Our region needs strong, ethical leaders who will stand for equality and justice, and work for the people of our city.
-And with DC and Maryland’s crowded elections, it’s hard to sift through the candidates and know who these people are, what they stand for, and whether they will actually follow through on their campaign promises.
+DC and Maryland need strong, ethical leaders who will fight for equality and justice, and work for the people of our region.
+And with our crowded elections, it’s hard to sift through the candidates and know who these people are, what they stand for, and whether they will actually follow through on their campaign promises.

 That’s why we started the JUFJ Campaign Fund: to help you decide whom to vote for, and to make it clear to candidates that we expect them to fight for us.